High-fidelity qubit readout using interferometric directional Josephson devices: MPIJIS measurements

-Since the JPCs in the JIS are operated in frequency conversion mode without photon gain, they are not required to add noise to the processed signal \cite{Caves,QuantumNoiseIntro}.
-However, any added noise by the JIS is primarily set by its insertion loss in the forward direction, e.g., $|S_{ij}|^2$ (assuming $j \rightarrow i$), and is given by $n_{\rm{add}}=(1-|S_{ij}|^2)/2|S_{ij}|^2$, where $n_{\rm{add}}$ is the noise-equivalent-input-photons at the signal frequency \cite{MPIJIS}.
+Since the JPCs in the MPIJIS are operated in frequency conversion mode without photon gain, they are not required to add noise to the processed signal \cite{Caves,QuantumNoiseIntro}.
+However, any added noise by the MPIJIS is primarily set by its insertion loss in the forward direction, e.g., $|S_{ij}|^2$ (assuming $j \rightarrow i$), and is given by $n_{\rm{add}}=(1-|S_{ij}|^2)/2|S_{ij}|^2$, where $n_{\rm{add}}$ is the noise-equivalent-input-photons at the signal frequency \cite{MPIJIS}.
 For the measurement of Fig.\,\ref{wpt}, which exhibits about $2$ dB attenuation in the forward direction, we get $n_{\rm{add}}=0.29$.
-In the ideal case scenario, i.e., with $0.5$ dB of attenuation, this figure would be much lower $n_{\rm{add}}=0.0625$.
+In the ideal case scenario, i.e., with $0.5$ dB of attenuation, this figure is expected to be much lower $n_{\rm{add}}=0.06$.